verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     :req_param name: Identifier for the interconnect.
     :req_param input: Pins that are inputs to this interconnect.
 Different data lines are separated by a space.
     :req_param output: Pins that are outputs of this interconnect.
     :req_param fout: Number of outgoing edges for each input pin.

     Describes a partial (sparse) crossbar between input and output pins.
+The produced partial crossbar will have fout edges from each input pin to a subset of the output pins.
+The connectivity pattern cannot be specified; however, the algorithm assigns input pins to output pins in a rotating fashion to provide varied inputs to each output pin, and to roughly balance the number of inputs that can reach each output.

     **Example:**